rwb/c200/README.md

 | 5 |  27 | 16.7 |
 | Total | 162 | 100.0|

-* If the null hypothesis is correct, then we would expect to see 64.8 cases in the District 1 cateory and 24.3 cases in each of the other 4 districts, based on the null hypothesis.
+* If the null hypothesis is correct, then we would expect to see 64.8 cases in the District 1 cateory (40% of 162 is 64.8) and 24.3 cases in each of the other 4 districts (15% of 162 is 24.3), based on the null hypothesis.

 | Patrol District | Observed | Expected |
 | :-----|------:|------:|